Skip to main content

 Does neck lift surgery address wrinkles?

-A neck lift is a surgical procedure that repositions skin and underlying tissues in the neck area.
+Neck lift surgery is a surgical procedure that repositions skin and underlying tissues in the neck area.
 This may lead to some changes in the appearance of skin creases, but the procedure is not designed as a specific wrinkle treatment.

 Neck lift surgery may be discussed with individuals who are in general good health and who have concerns about changes in the neck area, such as loose skin or excess fat beneath the chin.